 sudo apt-get install mysql-server

-As it did before when installing Apache, it will bring up a prompt showing the packages it will install as well as the disk space that will be used.
+As it did before, when installing Apache, it will bring up a prompt showing the packages it will install and the disk space that will be used.
 Press Y and then Enter on your keyboard to continue with the installation.